Dahlgren/node-playwithsix/README.md

 Install one or more mods

+* `--lite` to try to use lite version of mods
-Use `-p` or `--path` to specify a directory other than current working directory
+* `-p` or `--path` to specify a directory other than current working directory

-Use `--skip-dependencies` to skip downloading dependencies required
+* `--skip-dependencies` to skip downloading dependencies required

 ### Outdated mod